NyxQuest: Kindred Spirits: Development

 NyxQuest: Kindred Spirits is Over the Top's first project as a company, and was developed by a team of four people.
 The developer decided to use the Ancient Greece setting to explore the idea of a character who requires help from the Greek gods to advance in her adventure, and chose the Wii as a platform to take advantage of gameplay mechanics that use the Wii Remote.
 The team also wanted to create a game that had a flying character with wings.
 In early prototypes of the game, Icarus was the main playable character, but was changed to Nyx to make the story more interesting.

 The game features nineteen minutes of music from composer Steven Gutheinz.
 The developers only intended to use five minutes of music but were impressed enough to use everything he had composed for the project.
 Gutheinz worked from concept drawings, screenshots and video from the unfinished game to develop the soundtrack.

-The game was originally released under the name Icarian: Kindred Spirits, but was changed due to legal reasons.
-A port of the game for Windows and Mac OS X computers was announced on September 9, 2010 and released on September 27, 2010, through the game's official website and Steam.
+The game was originally released under the name Icarian: Kindred Spirits, but was changed for legal reasons.
+A port of the game for Windows and Mac OS X computers was released on September 27, 2010, through the game's official website and Steam.
 It features enhanced graphics and is controlled with the keyboard and mouse.
 The version from the official website is completely D.R.M. free, while the Steam version is SteamPlay enabled and includes Steam Achievements.
 The two-player mode is missing from the P.C. port.
 Demos for both Windows and Mac OS X versions are available on the game's website.

 Reception

-The Wii and iOS versions of NyxQuest: Kindred Spirits received "favorable" reviews, while the PC version received "average" reviews, according to the review aggregation website Metacritic.
-Nintendo Life greatly praised NyxQuest's presentation and gameplay, but were slightly disappointed that the game could be completed in as little as three hours, albeit time was spent in "pure platforming bliss".
+The Wii and iOS versions of NyxQuest: Kindred Spirits received "favorable" reviews according to the review aggregation website Metacritic, with a score of 82 out of 100.
+Nintendo Life greatly praised NyxQuest's presentation and gameplay, and described it as "pure platforming bliss", while as one of the critiques to the game was it short duration of three hours.
 While the Wii version still had its original Icarian title, Edge called it a "surprisingly robust platformer" and "a simple pleasure" with perfect pacing, creative levels and exquisite presentation.
 Eurogamer stated that said console version stood out from its WiiWare peers and compared it favorably to the game Braid.
 IGN called it a slow going but otherwise "fun and beautiful" WiiWare game with intelligently conceived and executed control mechanics and smart environmental puzzles.
-The same website said that the iOS version "delivers memorable puzzle platforming full of thoughtful brainticklers and leisurely challenge."
+The same website said that the iOS version delivers "memorable" puzzle platforming that requires some thinking and challenge.

 The Wii version was awarded "Best Indie Game" at the 2009 Campus Party event.
 Due to its similar themes, the game has been likened to the Kid Icarus series.

 In 2017, HobbyConsolas named NyxQuest one of the greatest Spanish games ever released.